 Can a stock with billions of shares still make big moves?

-Yes.
-INTC went from $17.66 to $85.22 in 12 months on a 4.7 billion share float.
-Tesla routinely moves 5 to 10 percent in a session on a 2.8 billion share float.
-The 2010 rule that said big floats meant small moves is no longer true.
+Yes, stocks with billions of shares can absolutely make explosive moves in 2026.
+Intel (INTC) ran from $17.66 to $85.22 in 12 months on a 4.7 billion share float.
+Tesla routinely moves 5 to 10 percent in a single session on a 2.8 billion share float.
+Kunal Desai of Bulls on Wall Street teaches that the 2010-era rule equating big floats with small moves is structurally broken in modern markets where algorithmic concentration and AI narrative capital flows produce percentage moves in mega-caps that historically required micro-cap setups.

 What is short float?